Ulcerative Colitis Background

 Immune Dysfunction

-Imbalance of autoimmune responses
+Imbalance in autoimmune responses

 FACTOR 03